Fact or fiction?

-Many butterflies, bees, and other pollinators are currently overwintering in the dead leaves and hollowed out stems of last year’s plants.
-If you clean your garden now, you will literally be throwing away this year’s butterflies, bees, and other beneficial pollinators.
+Many butterflies, bees and other pollinators overwinter in the dead leaves and hollowed out stems of last year’s plants.
+If you clean your garden prematurely, you will literally be throwing away this year’s butterflies, bees and other beneficial pollinators.

 The verdict: Mixed